Urban pairs of villas

 Photo Florian Holzherr

-On the edge of the Hubland park, you can live in an urban environment surrounded by greenery.
+On the edge of the Hubland Park, you can live in an urban environment surrounded by greenery.
 The robust structures of the two timber buildings are smoothly adapted to the climate.
-In record time, the two houses with mirror-like floor plans were each built around a reinforced concrete stairwell core in timber element construction made of wall and ceiling panels in a fast, resource-saving, low-CO2 and efficient manner.
+Constructed in record time, each building features a mirrored floor plan centred around a reinforced concrete stair core.
+Using a timber element construction method with prefabricated wall and ceiling panels, the structures were built quickly, efficiently, and with minimal resource consumption and CO₂ emissions.

 Photo Florian Holzherr